-Imipenem and meropenem belong to a class of medications known as carbapenems.
+Imipenem and Meropenem belong to a class of medications known as carbapenems.
 Carbapenems are similar in structure to the penicillins.

-Imipenem and meropenem are bactericidal antibiotics.
+Imipenem and Meropenem are bactericidal antibiotics.
 These drugs inhibit cell wall synthesis by binding to specific proteins and weakening the bacterial cell wall.
 The disruption of the cell wall's integrity causes bacterial lysis and death.

 Symptoms of gastrointestinal distress are the most common side effects of carbapenem administration.
 The patient may experience symptoms of nausea, vomiting, or diarrhea.
 Upset stomach or abdominal pain may also occur in patients prescribed carbapenems.

 Although rare, seizures are a possible side effect of carbapenems.
 Imipenem has the greatest risk of inducing seizure activity.
-If seizures develop, stop drug administration and consult with the physician for an alternative antibiotic.
+If seizures develop, stop drug administration and consult the physician for an alternative antibiotic.

-Carbapenems are similar in structure to the penicillins and thus are associated with a risk for allergic cross-hypersensitivity.
+Carbapenems are similar in structure to the penicillins and are therefore associated with a risk for allergic cross-hypersensitivity.
 Because of this, administration of carbapenems is commonly avoided in patients with a reported penicillin allergy.

 Since carbapenems cannot be absorbed from the gastrointestinal tract, the antibiotics are administered either intravenously or intramuscularly.
-Parenteral administration of carbapenems leads to body fluids and tissues distribution.
+Parenteral administration of carbapenems leads to body fluids and tissue distribution.
 The medication penetrates the meninges and fosters therapeutic concentrations in the cerebrospinal fluid.